himoose/user-docs/docs/features/versus-pages.md

 **Tips**:
 - Use the **AI Generate** button next to "Short Description" or "Long Description" to auto-generate copy based on the competitor name and website.
-- If you're adding many competitors, consider exporting a CSV template (you can import it later—this feature may vary by platform).

 ---

 ### Step 3: Your Brand

-**What this step does**: Add your own brand's data so it can be included in comparisons (e.g., "YourBrand vs Slack").
+**What this step does**: Add your own brand's data so it appears in the comparison content as the recommended alternative.

-This is optional—if you skip it, the wizard generates **competitor-to-competitor** comparisons only (e.g., "Slack vs Microsoft Teams").
+**Important**: Your brand does NOT appear in the page URL or title.
+Pages remain targeted at competitor keywords (e.g., `/slack-vs-microsoft-teams`).
+Your brand is positioned within the content as the potential superior option.

 #### How to Add Your Brand